 The pain, inflammation and deformity that usually accompany the autoimmune condition rheumatoid arthritis (RA) can make your life a misery.
 The disease can start at just about any age, from when you are in your teens right through to your seventies.
 A majority of patients find that they are in their twenties or thirties when their first symptoms appear.
 Your symptoms might be confined to the joints of your fingers and perhaps toes, or might also affect your knee, hip and spinal joints.
 Because RA is a systemic condition, it might also affect body areas other than your joints, for example, your internal organs or other body systems.
 Your heart, lungs, kidneys, gut, nervous system and mental-emotional state could be negatively affected.
 At Advance Chiropractic & Acupuncture Clinic, Hertford, we are used to seeing patients struggling with autoimmune disease, including rheumatoid arthritis.
-Our winning combination of acupuncture care and scientifically-grounded dietary and lifestyle advice could be just the solution if you are looking for symptomatic relief.
+Our winning combination of acupuncture care, Chinese herbs and scientifically-grounded dietary and lifestyle advice could be just the solution if you are looking for symptomatic relief.
 At Advance Clinic we’ll work hard to help relieve your RA symptoms and enable you to live life to the full.

 What Causes Rheumatoid Arthritis?
 What is Autoimmunity?

 RA is a chronic, systemic inflammatory disorder which many people associate with joint pain, stiffness and swelling.
 However, RA can affect many areas of the body outside of the joints (see below).

 RA is classed as an autoimmune disease.
 That means that it is a disease characterised by immune system dysfunction.